-The satellite rainfall estimation indicates a slight to moderate overestimation in South West Ethiopia and underestimate in South Ethiopia regions.
-For the rest of the country, there was no significant difference, as the satellite estimates closely matched the actual rainfall patterns.
+The satellite rainfall estimation indicates there was a slight overestimate observed in South West Ethiopia and some pocket areas of Gambella and Oromia.
+For the rest of the country, no significant change, as the satellite estimates closely matched the actual rainfall patterns.